We offer three different After School Clubs:

 1. Curious Minds Club at St Thomas of Canterbury Catholic Primary School

 The aim of this new club is to introduce your curious child to things they never knew they were interested in.
 This will be a very hands-on club, as we use materials to explore space, shape and time.
-Our first topic will be Topology, as we ask: how is a doughnut like a coffee mug?
+This term we are looking at shapes, in both two and three dimensions.
+We will be exploring why some shapes fit together, and some don’t.
+We will explore different types of symmetry.
+We will build models to bring home.
 While having lots of fun, your child will develop their skills in problem solving, deduction and logical reasoning.
 They will also be opening their minds to the beautiful possibilities of the mathematical world.

 A drink and biscuit (and sometimes a piece of geometric fruit) will be offered at the start of each session.

 This club costs £21.00 for the half term (equates to £3.50 per session).
 Payment for the half-term is needed by Thursday 27 February 2020 at the latest.
 Payments are non-refundable.